 The Namibia Craft Centre is located in the heart of the city and has become known as the leading retail space for handmade crafts, gifts, and curios in Namibia.
 It provides a platform for Namibian handicrafts ranging from jewelry to carved tree roots.

-The Namibia Craft Centre opened its doors in 1990, under Newveld Ventures Investment & Development Company (Pty) Ltd. In 1996 the Rossing Foundation took over the management of the centre, and expanded and upgraded it with the inclusion of the Omba Gallery.
-Kerry MacNamara Architects won an award for the design of the centre, and the new Namibia Craft Centre opened its doors in 1997.
+The Namibia Craft Centre opened its doors in 1990, under Newveld Ventures Investment & Development Company (Pty) Ltd. In 1996 the Rossing Foundation took over the management of the center and expanded and upgraded it with the inclusion of the Omba Gallery.
+Kerry MacNamara Architects won an award for the design of the center, and the new Namibia Craft Centre opened its doors in 1997.
 As the demand for more trading space increased, the Namibian Craft Centre expanded further in 1999 to include the Hilde List Loft and the Cold Room.

 In 2004, the Omba Arts Trust was established and took over the management of the Namibian Craft Centre from the Rossing Foundation.
 In 2009, the trust decided to focus on its core business of craft development, which resulted in the registration of the Namibia Craft Centre as a section 21 Company: Namibia Arts, Craft & Design.

 The Namibia Craft Centre provides retail space to approximately 40 craft enterprises that hail from distinct communities, ethnic groups, and projects, providing a platform for Namibian handicrafts from jewelry to carved tree roots.
 Centrally situated in Tal Street in the Old Breweries Complex with enclosed parking, the Centre is easily accessible for drivers or pedestrians.